Theodore Galante: Works

 After Galante finished his Masters program, Cranbrook appointed him as its first staff architect at Cranbrook since the 1950s.
 Galante attended architectural advisory council meetings at Cranbrook, where he was influenced by architects such as Tod Williams Billie Tsien Architects and Steven Holl.
 Galante collaborated on campus projects with architects Dan Hoffman, Juhani Pallasmaa, and Peter Rose.

-In 1997, Galante established The Galante Architecture Studio in Boston.
+In 1997, Galante established The Galante Architecture Studio in Cambridge, Massachusetts.
 One of Galante's early projects was the Falmouth Recreation Center and Field House (2001) in Falmouth, Massachusetts.
 It illustrates Galante's refined approach to form making.
 Published in Architecture Magazine, the Falmouth building reflects Galante’s focus on material, form, and function.
-Another early project was the Ashby Free Public Library (2004) in Ashby, Massachusetts.
+Another early project was a rear addition to the Ashby Free Public Library (2004) in Ashby, Massachusetts.
 The Ashby building hinges on a generous wetland field.
 Galante set the building hovering above the ground plane with a long gestural cantilever, preserving landscape views from the library reading room.
 Rather than taking over the site, the building rolls gently down the slope, sustainably working with the environment.

 Acceptance to Mayor Bloomberg’s NYC Design and Construction Excellence Program formed a key intersection for The Galante Architecture Studio with projects increasing in complexity and design scrutiny (2005).
 One result of this program was a new Fire Station for the FDNY which was included in the publication We Build the City, New York City’s Design and Construction Excellence Program by ORO Editions (2013).

 In 2005, Galante was selected as the Distinguished Visiting Critic at the Boston Architectural College (2005), leading to a solo exhibition of Studio Works, along with a lecture and design studio teaching position.

 After designing building interiors at Harvard University, the Studio was commissioned the university's Ceramics Studio (2013) in the Allston neighborhood of Boston.

 Galante speaks nationally about design trends of Fire Station buildings from the world over.
 He has designed and built public safety buildings in Boston, New York, Davenport, Iowa, among other cities.
 The work in New York has been the subject of Station Style Design Awards (2013).
 In a nod to the tradition of architecture, he has designed and built buildings, but also furniture, objects, and elements of varying scale.
 Many of the buildings have been published in trade periodicals such as Architecture and Architectural Record, while his furniture has been published in Dwell Magazine.

-His awards include early notoriety from the Architectural League of New York and the Boston Society of Architects (1998).
+His awards include early recognition from the Architectural League of New York and the Boston Society of Architects (1998).